inthegreenwild/stackinterview/README.md

 Time constraints have left the quiz game as more of a minimal demo display than a game.
 I only had a few days to work on this as a class project but hope to pursue it further once time permits.

-## Known Issues / Features To Be Added:
+## :rotating_light: Known Issues / Features To Be Added :rotating_light:

  __The quiz game does not currently work properly.
 The only button that works is the skip button.__